omar-hanafy/flutter_watcher/README.md

   final combinedWatcher = intWatcher.combineWith(stringWatcher, (int a, String b) => '$a and $b');
   ```

-## Other Useful Helpers
+## Supports for built-in types

+Watcher has built support for all built in types such is `IntWatcher` for `int` , `ListWatcher` for `List` , and `MapWatcher` for `Map`, etc...
 Allowing direct manipulation of values in a more natural and concise way, mirroring the operations you'd typically
 perform on the data types themselves.
 Here are some samples:

-### Bool
+### BoolWatcher

 - **toggle**: Toggle the value of `Watcher<bool>`.